 Visiting Expert archive

-The Visiting Experts programme facilitates an established scholar, conservator or artist to visit The Courtauld Institute for a short amount of time – typically a week – and deliver a schedule of events.
+The Visiting Experts programme facilitates an established scholar, conservator or artist to visit The Courtauld Institute of Art for a short amount of time – typically a week – and deliver a schedule of events.
 These generally include a public evening lecture, an intimate discussion session, and a site visit.
 Faculty and research students are particularly encouraged to engage with the scholar during their stay.

 Melanie Gifford is the Research Conservator for Painting Technology, National Gallery of Art Washington.
 On her visit to The Courtauld she gave a lecture and seminar based around her work for the exhibition Elegance and Refinement: the Still Life Paintings of Willem van Aelst (Houston and Washington, DC).